maxmind/GeoIP2-perl/README.md

 # PERL VERSION SUPPORT

-MaxMind has tested this API with Perl 5.8.8 and above.
-Reasonable patches for earlier versions of Perl 5.8 will be applied.
-We will not accept patches to support any version of Perl before 5.8.
+This API supports Perl 5.10 and above.

 The data returned from the GeoIP2 web services includes Unicode characters in several locales.
 This may expose bugs in earlier versions of Perl.
 If Unicode